Jadvyga Tūbelienė: United States of America (1940-1988)

-In 1947 Jadvyga moved from her apartment in Brooklyn, to 1771 Church Street NW Washington DC.
+In 1947, Jadvyga moved from her apartment in Brooklyn, to 1771 Church Street NW Washington DC.
 Thanks to the help of William Bullitt, in the 1950s, Jadvyga became a Russian language instructor at what was then called the Naval Intelligence School in Washington DC.
-This was a secure government job, with regular hours, good benefits and good pay.
+This was a secure government job, with regular hours, good benefits, and good pay.
 She was there for many years.
-She later lived in an apartment #102 at 2901 S Street SE, Washington, DC.
+She later lived in Apartment #102 at 2901 S Street SE, Washington, DC.

-Again, thanks to her friendship with William Bullitt, Jadvyga got US citizenship for her and her daughter, on May 2, 1950, at a time when the US was limiting immigration.
-On April 19, 1956, Jadvyga was registered as living at 1235 East 80th, Cleveland Ohio.
+Again, thanks to her friendship with William Bullitt, Jadvyga got US citizenship for her and her daughter on May 2, 1950, at a time when the US was limiting immigration.
+On April 19 1956, Jadvyga was registered as living at 1235 East 80th, Cleveland, Ohio.

-Jadvyga remained active in the Lithuanian émigré community and had close contacts with Lithuanian diplomats residing abroad, including Vincenta Lozoraitienė, Bronislava Mėginaitė-Klimienė (wife of Petras Klimas), Stasys Lozoraitis and Petras Klimas jr. (son of Petras Klimas).
+Jadvyga remained active in the Lithuanian émigré community and had close contacts with Lithuanian diplomats residing abroad, including Vincenta Lozoraitienė, Bronislava Mėginaitė-Klimienė (wife of Petras Klimas), Stasys Lozoraitis, and Petras Klimas jr. (son of Petras Klimas).

 Jadvyga traveled to Rome every year, where she lived with Stasys Lozoraitis and Vincenta Lozoraitienė at the Lithuanian Embassy in the Vatican.
 While visiting Paris, Jadvyga would stay with Olga Mohler-Picabia, wife of the famous French artist Francis Picabia, with whom she developed a close friendship.

 In the 1960s or early 1970s, Jadvyga moved to Miami, Florida, where she rented a small cottage.
 She later moved to an apartment in Bal Harbour, Florida (just north of Miami), and by the early 1980s, she was living in St. Petersburg Beach, Florida in a residential/retirement hotel owned by a Lithuanian couple Jadvyga knew from Lithuania, the Karaičiuses.
-The Karaičiuses sold the property around 1982, at which point Jadvyga was infirm and not able to live by herself.
+The Karaičiuses sold the property around 1982, at which point Jadvyga was infirmed and not able to live by herself.
 Though the Karaičiuses were also older, they took Jadvyga into their own house.

 Jadvyga eventually ended up in Putnam, Connecticut, in the Nursing Home of the Immaculate Conception Spiritual Renewal Centre, operated by the nuns of a Lithuanian convent.
-Here she spent the last years of her life.
+Here, she spent the last years of her life.

-Jadvyga died on October 4, 1988, and was buried in the Convent Cemetery of the Congregation of the Immaculate Conception Sisters of Lithuanian Monks (Putnam Cemetery) in Connecticut.
+Jadvyga died on October 4 1988, and was buried in the Convent Cemetery of the Congregation of the Immaculate Conception Sisters of Lithuanian Monks (Putnam Cemetery) in Connecticut.